Ternstroemia gymnanthera

 What traditional systems uses this plant?

-This plant, Ternstroemia gymnanthera, has been used in traditional medicine within East Asian cultures to treat various ailments including inflammation and skin conditions.
+This plant, Ternstroemia gymnanthera, is traditionally utilized in East Asian folk medicine to treat various ailments including inflammation, digestive issues, and skin conditions.

 Evidence Level: ★☆☆☆☆